Flangvik/HIDAAF/readme.md

 ## How do i contribute ?

-To submit a payload, simply make 2 files in the payload direcotry
+To submit a payload, simply make 2 files in the payload directory

 Example: